NnnnninaW/Totonto-Condo-Asking-Price-Analysis/README.md

 ## It is organised as follows:
 ### Inputs
-Data folder ontains original dataset and cleaned dataset for the analysis.
+Data folder ontains original dataset, cleaned dataset , and dataset created during the process for the analysis.
 Literature folder contains relevant literatures for our analysis.
+Table folder contains tables mentioned in our paper.
 ### Outputs
-Paper folder includes the produced R markdown file with the analysis conducted, reference list, and the pdf version of the analysis accordingly.
+Paper folder includes the produced R markdown file, reference list, created graphs and the final output pdf file of our research accordingly.
 ### Scripts
 This folder contains the produced scripts of our analysis.